ros2/design/articles/183_ros2_threat_model.md

 **Assets** represent any user, resource (e.g. disk space), or property (e.g. physical safety of users) of the system that should be defended against attackers.
-Properties of assets can be related to acheiving the business goals of the robot.
+Properties of assets can be related to achieving the business goals of the robot.
 For example, sensor data is a resource/asset of the system and the privacy of that data is a system property and a business goal.